Helping patients adopt low carb

 - BMC Cancer 2008: Growth of human gastric cancer cells in nude mice is delayed by a ketogenic diet supplemented with omega-3 fatty acids and medium-chain triglycerides

-Other diagnoses, such as multiple sclerosis, amyotrophic lateral sclerosis, Parkinson’s disease, mental health conditions, and Alzheimer’s disease, do not yet have a strong research base.
-Yet preliminary research on low-carb or keto diet applications suggest it may offer a glimmer of hope.
+Other diagnoses — such as multiple sclerosis, amyotrophic lateral sclerosis, Parkinson’s disease, mental health conditions, and Alzheimer’s disease — do not yet have a strong research base.
+Yet preliminary research on low-carb or keto diet applications suggests these diets may one day prove beneficial to these patients.